Intel Corp. v. Hamidi: Background

-Hamidi was a former engineer at Intel's Automotive Group when September 1990, he was injured in a car accident while returning from a business trip on behalf of Intel.
+Hamidi was a former engineer at Intel's Automotive Group when in September 1990, he was injured in a car accident while returning from a business trip on behalf of Intel.
 He returned to work for 18 months until his worsening physical condition caused him to take a medical leave on January 27, 1992 at the advice of Intel's doctors.
 He remained on medical leave until he was fired on April 17, 1995 for failing to return to work after the medical leave.

 After termination, Hamidi formed a support group for former and current employees of Intel: Associated X-Employees of Intel (AXE-Intel), later renamed Former And Current Employees of Intel (FACE-Intel).
 Over a 21-Month period, Hamidi sent six waves of e-mails to Intel employees on behalf of the organization.
 The e-mails were critical of Intel's employment practices and encouraged employees to become involved in FACE-Intel.
 Each e-mail stated that the recipient could notify the sender to remove them from the mailing list, and Hamidi stopped sending e-mails to those who requested.

 Although some of the e-mails were blocked by Intel's internal filters, Hamidi succeeded in evading blocking efforts by using different sending computers.
 In March, 1998 Intel demanded that Hamidi and FACE-Intel stop sending e-mails, but he sent another mass e-mail in September, 1998.

 Intel sued Hamidi and FACE-Intel pleading cause of action for trespass to chattel and nuisance seeking damages and an injunction against further messages.
 Intel later dismissed its nuisance claim and waived the demand for damages.
 The trial court granted Intel's request for summary judgment and set a permanent injunction against Hamidi and FACE-Intel from sending unsolicited e-mails to the company.

 Hamidi appealed the decision, and with one justice dissenting, the appellate court found that Intel "showed he was disrupting its business by using its property and therefore is entitled to injunctive relief based on a theory of trespass to chattels."